Blog

 How Purchasing Credit Card Debt Works

-• Age of the accounts – Older debts may have a lower chance of recovery.
+• Age of accounts – Older debts are harder to collect

 Legal and Regulatory Considerations